 In 2018, a cohort of 100 experienced Flipped Learning educators from 49 countries collaborated to identify best practices.
 They defined 187 elements of effective Flipped Learning.
 The Flipped Learning 3.0 Higher Education Certification Program is based on the most up-to-date research and best practices.
 It's full of practical strategies that you can implement immediately.

-Join Jon Bergmann, and a cadre of 25 of the most experienced and accomplished Higher Ed pioneers, master teachers, researchers, instructional designers, and Flipped Learning practitioners in the world, for a walk on the leading edge of active learning.
-Hear and learn from Robyn Brinks-Lockwood, Eric Mazur, Raúl Santiago, Caroline Fell Kurban, Robert Talbert, as well as many others, and achieve Flipped Learning 3.0 Higher Ed Level - I Certification.
+In this course, you will join Jon Bergmann, and a cadre of 25 of the most experienced higher education pioneers, early adopters, master teachers, researchers, instructional designers, and Flipped Learning practitioners in the world, for a walk on the leading edge of active learning.
+You'll quickly get the fundamentals and learn to avoid the biggest mistakes.
+Hear and learn from Dr. Eric Mazur, Dr. Raúl Santiago, Dr. Caroline Fell Kurban, Dr. Robert Talbert, Robyn Brinks-Lockwood and leave with your Flipped Learning 3.0 Higher Ed Level - I Certification.

 - Annual Subscription: 365 Days of Course Access / Higher Ed Level - I Certification Certificate and Badge / Automatic Access to Course Updates / Private Group Coaching and Support with Jon Bergmann for 12 months / Annually Updated Certification $179/year

 - One time payment: 90 Days of Course Access / Higher Ed Level - I Certification Certificate and Badge/ No Access to Course Updates $129

 (See details on pricing options at the bottom of the page.)